 In a small bowl mix the sugar and copped walnuts and sprinkle over your mixture

-Bake for 55 - 60 minutes until cooked.
-A skewer inserted into the middle of the loaf will come out clean.
+Bake for 55 - 60 minutes until cooked and a skewer inserted into the middle of the loaf will come out clean.
 Leave in the tin to cool for 10 minutes before turning onto a cake rack to cool completely.
-Cut into slices to serve.
+Cut into slices, and serve warmed with butter.